halide/Halide/README.md

 |------------------------------------------|---------------------------------------------------------------------------------------------------------------|
 | [CMake developer](doc/CMakeDeveloper.md) | Guidelines for authoring new CMake code.                                                                      |
 | [FuzzTesting](doc/FuzzTesting.md)        | Information about fuzz testing the Halide compiler (rather than pipelines).
 Intended for internal developers. |

-# Using Halide on OSX

-Precompiled Halide distributions are built using XCode's command-line tools with Apple clang 500.2.76.
-This means that we link against libc++ instead of libstdc++.
-You may need to adjust compiler options accordingly if you're using an older XCode which does not default to libc++.

 # Halide for Hexagon HVX